Aylur/astal/docs/ags/faq.md

----
-title: FAQ
-description: Frequently asked question, common issues, tips and tricks
+# Frequently asked question, common issues, tips and tricks
----

 ## Monitor id does not match compositor